k1kolev/info/features/ui-ux-features/navigators.md

 Constantly growing data results in **huge amounts** of information processed and shared across various departments, projects, and teams.

-With all this in mind, finding the necessary data quickly and handling it the right way means you'll need the **proper means** for the job.
+With all this in mind, finding the necessary data quickly and operating it the right way means you'll need the **proper means** for the job.

 **Navigators in @@name** are digital tools that are easy to use, quick to adopt, and functionally extensive to manage all kinds of information your company collects.

+Each navigator in @@name is a table powered with all the necessary modern functionalities

 Explore the **Navigator** functionality in **@@name** to learn how they can empower your organization in accessing the right information for your needs quickly and precisely.